Break the tether of fear and re-discover your freedom.

 Bertie Armstrong, chief executive of the Scottish Fishermen’s Federation, said: “In the end, it is clear that our best interests can only be put first when we have left the CFP and are able to decide who catches what, where and when in UK waters.”

-Following the British referendum of 2016, in October 2017, several coastal communities across nine European Union member states called on Brussels to make British fish exports to the EU conditional on EU vessels having access to British waters.
+Following the British referendum of 2016, in October 2017, several coastal communities across nine EU members called on Brussels to make British fish exports to the EU conditional on EU vessels having access to British waters.
 In simpler terms the EU is saying it will not buy British fish if they cannot fish in British waters.

-In fact well before the referendum the EU had already developed plans to relocate the North Sea Advisory Council from its base in Aberdeen to the continent.
-So it’s appropriate that a YouGov poll commissioned by the Scottish Fishermens’ Federation found that 59% of voters wanted EU fishermen to lose automatic access to British waters on the official departure date of 29 March 2019 without any transition period and a separate poll revealed that eight in ten voters want Britain to seize back control of its waters by the end of 2019 even if there is a two year transition period after brexit.
+Well before the referendum the EU had already developed plans to relocate the North Sea Advisory Council from its base in Aberdeen to the continent.
+So it’s appropriate that a YouGov poll commissioned by the Scottish Fishermens’ Federation found that 59% of voters wanted EU fishermen to lose automatic access to British waters on the official departure date without any transition period.

-Britain has been threatened many times and always met it face on.
 In 1588 the Spanish Armada sailed from the port of Lisbon into the English Channel intent on invading England.
-The greatest power in the world and the largest fleet ever assembled went face to face with a small nation with a little navy – and that armada was defeated.
+The greatest power in the world and the largest fleet ever assembled went face to face with a small nation with a little navy – and their armada was defeated.

 The EU Single Market came into force on 1 January 1993 and alongside the Customs Union the Common Market became the Single Market.
 It facilitated the free movement of capital, people, goods and services, as if Europe were a single country, and helped to make the EU a heavyweight in international trade.

 Being a member state has many advantages, especially these days when China is fast approaching the largest economy in the world.
-But as far as the single market goes, the European Union’s chief brexit negotiator has said that Britain has until the end of 2020 to change its mind about leaving.
 The EU is the world’s biggest exporter of manufactured goods and services, and the biggest import market for over 100 countries and of course, it is the world’s largest single market area.

-So in light of the fact that 51.4% of British goods exports go to the EU, Theresa May has responded that Britain will quit the EU single market and the customs union on the set leaving date.
-It may seem like she is burning bridges but as the saying goes, ‘you can’t make an omelette without cracking eggs.’
+So in light of the fact that 51.4% of British goods exports go to the EU, Theresa May told the EU that the UK would quit the Single Market and Customs Union on the set leaving date.

-We discussed in part 3 that Norway gains access to EU markets through a separate route.
-Norway negotiates free trade agreements with other countries through the European Free Trade Association (EFTA) and the European Economic Area (EEA).
+Norway gains access to EU markets through a separate route and negotiates free trade agreements with other countries through the European Free Trade Association (EFTA) and the European Economic Area (EEA).

 EFTA is a free trade organisation consisting of four European states: Iceland, Liechtenstein, Norway, and Switzerland, none are EU member states.
 It allows each country to make free trade deals with each other, while as a group they trade with numerous non-EU countries like Canada and Mexico.
 They are effectively a mini EU.